Certified Ophthalmic Medical Technologist Certification Prep Course

 INTRODUCTION

-You’ve passed your COA.
-You’ve passed your COT.
+You’ve passed your Assistant-Level Certification Exam.
+You’ve passed your Technician-Level Certification Exam.
 But maybe you want to learn more, or you’re still looking for another way to progress in your career.
-So you’re considering becoming certified as a COMT, or a Certified Ophthalmic Medical Technologist.
-This post covers the ins-and-outs of the COMT exam, including information about the exam changes that came into effect on August 1, 2018.
+So you’re considering becoming certified as a Certified Ophthalmic Medical Technologist.
+This post covers the ins-and-outs of the exam, including information about the exam changes that came into effect in 2024.

 You’re probably reading this article because you want more information about the exams.
 Understandably, most people are completely overwhelmed and intimidated by the process.
-And because there are so few COMTs, most people don’t know anyone they can ask for advice!
+And because there are so few Certified Medical Technologists, most people don’t know anyone they can ask for advice!
 Well, that’s where we come in.

-Eye Tech Training’s COMT prep course is here to help you prepare for this momentous event in your technician career.
+Eye Tech Training’s Ophthalmic Medical Technologist prep course is here to help you prepare for this momentous event in your technician career.

 CERTIFICATION REQUIREMENTS

-To be eligible to take the exam, you must have been working as a COT for 6,000 hours - or three years.
-You must also submit 12 IJCAHPO Group A credits, which have been earned in the 12 months prior to your examination.
+To be eligible to take the exam, you must have been working at the certified technician for 6,000 hours - or three years.
+You must also submit 12 Group A credits, which have been earned in the 12 months prior to your examination.
 Also, your ophthalmologist must sign your exam application.
-Like the COA and COT, there are other pathways to eligibility for examination.
+There are other pathways to eligibility for examination.
 The most common alternate pathway is by graduating from an accredited college at the technologist level - but remember that you’ll still need the Group A credits even with this route.
-Find more specific information, including the application for examination, from IJCAHPO here.
-You can also contact them at 800-284-3937.
+Find more specific information, including the application for examination, click here.
+You can also call 800-284-3937.

 There are two portions to the exam: a written portion and a performance test.
 So long as you are already COT certified (which, unless you take a very unconventional route, most of you will be), you will not have to take the COT skills test again.
 So 95% of you can put that out of your mind and just focus on the written exam and the performance test.
 The cost of taking the written exam is $340.00.
 If you fail the written exam, it costs $290.00 for your first retake and $150.00 for your second retake attempt.
 For the performance exam, the cost is $110.00 for your first attempt, and then $85.00 to retake.